-Two converging trends have recently escalated the data-security threat: The explosion in the number of high-capacity storage devices and the growing mobility of the workforce.
+Two converging trends have recently escalated the data-security threat: the explosion in the number of high-capacity storage devices and the growing mobility of the workforce.

-The increasing number of removable devices, coupled with ever-increasing storage capacity, continue to reduce the cost and make these devices as commonplace as a set of car keys.
+The ever increasing storage capacity of removable devices, coupled with their ever reducing cost makes these devices as commonplace as a set of car keys.
 Today, the estimated number of devices with external, removable storage in use by consumer is in the billions.
 Audio devices, MP3 and other media players, for example, are phenomenally popular.
 Apple's iPod alone has sold more than 25 million units worldwide since its debut, putting gigabytes of storage in the palm of any hand.
-USB flash drives and memory cards found in cameras, mobile phones and personal digital assistants (PDAs) can also download gigabytes of information from any PC or notebook without requiring special software.
+USB Flash drives and memory cards found in cameras, mobile phones and personal digital assistants (PDAs) can also download gigabytes of information from any PC or laptop without requiring special software.
 With the new devices on the technology horizon, the threat will continue to escalate.

 With more and more employees bringing these kinds of devices to work, potential thieves don't have to hide the portable devices in pockets or purses.
-They can use them in the open, pretending to be listening to music or downloading pictures while they steal company data.
+They can bring them right out into the open, pretending to be listening to music or downloading pictures while they rob the company blind.

 But corporate data theft doesn't always happen inside the four walls of the office.
-A second emerging trend-the growing mobility of the workforce means that sensitive corporate data can often be found on notebooks and other mobile devices.
-Experts say that more than 40 percent of work today happens away from the office.
-People work from home, hotels, coffee shops and airports.
-Because of this mobility, the majority of the latest corporate data-two-thirds by one estimate-resides on endpoint devices such as desktops, notebooks and PDAs.
-The data is easily accessed.
+A second emerging trend - the growing mobility of the workforce - means that sensitive corporate data can often be found on laptops and other mobile devices.

+Experts say that more than 50 percent of work today happens away from the office.
+People work from home, from hotels, from coffee shops and airports.
+Because of this mobility, the majority of the latest corporate data - two-thirds by one estimate - resides on endpoint devices like laptops, tablet PC's and PDAs.
+The data, in other words, is right there for the taking.